kalyanir2807-blip/KR-PORTFOLIO/README.md

 ### Goals

-- <Showcase engineering projects through immersive 3D interactions.>
+Build a memorable portfolio that stands out from traditional websites.
-- <Demonstrate both technical and creative abilities in one platform.>
+Demonstrate both technical and creative abilities in one platform.
-- <Leave a lasting impression on recruiters and collaborators>
+Showcase engineering projects through immersive 3D interactions.

 ---